Derv6464/RobotPok-mon/README.md

 The top of the conrollet was laser cut from 3mm clear acrylic so the LEDs could shine through This could be 3d printed if a laser cutter is not accessible

+note the head has weird slots on the back, ingnore them and glue magnets instead

 ## Assembly
 - 3d print all the parts